awsdocs/aws-lambda-developer-guide/doc_source/configuration-envvars.md

 To view sample code for your function's language, choose **Code** next to an environment variable\.
 The sample code shows how to retrieve an environment variable in a function and decrypt its value\.

 Another option is to store passwords in AWS Secrets Manager secrets\.
-You can reference the secret in your AWS CloudFormation templates to set passwords on databases or set the value of an environment variables on the Lambda function\.
-See the next section for an example\.
+You can reference the secret in your AWS CloudFormation templates to set passwords on databases\.
+You can also set the value of an environment variable on the Lambda function\.
+For an example, see the next section\.

 ## Configuring Environment Variables with the Lambda API<a name="configuration-envvars-api"></a>